 Click the File tab in Outlook, click the Automatic Replies button, click Send automatic replies, and then write your out-of-office message and schedule it for display.

-To sync your Skype for Business (Lync) and Outlook accounts
+To sync your Lync and Outlook accounts

 Select the Update my presence based on my calendar information check box.